-Fortunately, there are some different tricks you can try to help you figure out exactly how much you should budget for groceries.
+Here are some tricks you can try to help you figure out exactly how much to spend on food per month.

-If you use this method, budget 6% for groceries each month and 5% for dining out.
-If your take-home income is $3,000 a month, you will budget around $180 for groceries and $150 for dining out.
-Of course, if $180 won’t cover your needs, then you need to scale back on dining out and use any additional money towards your grocery needs.
+Here is an example: If your take-home pay is $3,000 a month, you will budget around $180 for groceries and $150 for dining out.
+Of course, if $180 won’t cover your needs, then you need to commit to a more thrifty plan: Scale back on eating out and use any additional money toward your grocery needs.

 Fill out the information for all of your family members, then hit calculate.
 It will return an average you should plan on budgeting for your family.

-Another way to reach a budget amount is to look at the plans created by the USDA.
+Another way to reach a grocery budget amount is to look at the plans created by the USDA.
 The most recent plans are on their website.
 They provide the weekly cost for a thrifty, low-cost, moderate-cost and liberal plan on a weekly and monthly basis.
 The amounts are broken down by gender and age.
 You will need to total the numbers listed for the people in your family.

 Once again, these numbers should be a guide.
 Once you start grocery shopping for your family, you may find that you spend much less – or even more – than what the average family spends on groceries.

 If you have a family member who cannot eat gluten or who has other dietary restrictions, these can affect your budget.
 Make sure you keep these foods in mind when developing your budget as they can cost much more than average foods or require trips to a specialty grocery store.

 There is no magic formula or grocery budget app that will pull the numbers together for you.
 The key is to make sure that you put forth the effort in the right manner to make it work for you.
 Keep the following in mind when figuring your monthly food budget: